The International School of Bergamo is an authorised IB World School for the Primary and Middle Years Programme®

-Since September 2016, the school has opened the Middle Years Programme with a commitment to becoming an IB Continuum School.
+In September 2019, the school will open the first year of High School with a commitment to becoming an IB Continuum School.

 The Early Years includes a Pre-K for children from 24 months which follows the EYFS programme and a Kindergarten and Transition class based on the IB® PYP for three-year-olds and four-year-olds.